Rohdea Japonica Care: Growing Japanese Sacred Lily

 This plant is available in a number of varieties.
 Here are some of the most common ones.

-This is an unusual variety of Japanese lily with rough and wavy plastic-like dark green leaves with narrow creamy white edges.
-This plant reaches about 12″ inches tall with a spread of nearly 20″ inches.
+- Rohdea japonica ‘Chirimen Boshi’: This is an unusual variety of Japanese lily with rough and wavy plastic-like dark green leaves with narrow creamy white edges.
+The plant reaches about 12″ inches tall and has a spread of nearly 20″ inches.

-Rohdea japonica ‘Herbie” has wide rosettes consisting of dark green leaves that are stretching outwards and are bordered with a narrow white band from the tip of the leaf to the base.
+- Rohdea japonica ‘Herbie’: This variety has wide rosettes consisting of dark green leaves that stretch outwards and are bordered with a narrow white band from the tip of the leaf to the base.

-This variety comprises long arching and pointed thick green leaves that are heavily banded with large white blotches.
+- Rohdea japonica ‘Shiro Botan’: This variety comprises long arching and pointed, thick green leaves heavily banded with large white blotches.
 They look great in small woodland rock gardens and even in containers.

 The Japanese sacred lily is a hardy plant so it’s not difficult to grow.
 Here are some specific care requirements for this plant.

-It’s mainly a full shade loving plant that likes partial to full shade.
-It should not get the afternoon sun otherwise leaves will burn and die.
-It grows well in USDA Hardiness Zones 7-10.
+It’s mainly a full shade-loving plant that likes partial to full shade.
+It should not get the afternoon sun; otherwise, leaves will burn and die.
+It naturally grows beneath the forest canopy, so it prefers partial to full shade and does well in dappled or filtered sunlight.

 This plant is drought-tolerant so it has average water needs.
 You have to water it regularly during summers to keep the soil moist.
 Try not to overwater, as this can damage the roots.
 During fall and winter you can reduce the frequency of watering as the plant will likely be dormant at this time.